Female Innovators Lab

 How is it different from accelerators and incubators?

-Why should founders participate in this program?
+Why should founders participate in the Lab?

 What kind of support will the founders receive?

 Entrepreneurs who join the Lab will receive human, intellectual and financial resources, backed by an extensive network of advisors and experts from Anthemis and Barclays.
 Additionally, entrepreneurs will receive support and guidance around product, operations, hiring, marketing and more, all of which will be focused on helping founders to build their business.